What is the role of the psychologist in the assessment and treatment of children with special needs? by Angela Weeks, SPELD SA Clinical Director

 Low self esteem

-Following the assessment, the educational psychologist will provide you with the results of the tests and how these are likely to affect your child.
+Following the assessment, the psychologist will provide you with the results of the tests and how these are likely to affect your child.
 They will also provide written recommendations for helping your child both at home and at school.

-An educational psychologist may also recommend further assessment if they have concerns, for example, about your child’s speech and language, vision, attention, fine motor or auditory processing skills.
+A psychologist may also recommend further assessment if they have concerns, for example, about your child’s speech and language, vision, attention, fine motor or auditory processing skills.
 They may also recommend tutor support.

 For many children an assessment is a once-only experience.
 Given an understanding of their intellectual strengths and difficulties, a pattern that changes little throughout a person’s life, it is not necessary to have regular assessments.
 However, it can be helpful to have a review of achievement levels in subject specific areas every two or three years while at school or at specific points in a child’s education.